 axioms through a computational theorem proving procedure.
 Gödel

-went on to construct statements that claim their own unprovability,
+went on to construct statements that imply their own unprovability,

 to demonstrate that traditional math is either flawed in a certain